CloudCannon/documentation/_editing/front-matter.md

       - /img/editing/front-matter/large-text-field.png
   - title: Rich Text
     details: |
       WYSIWYG editor for formatted content.
-Displayed for variables with keys ending in `html` or `markdown`.
+Displayed for variables with keys ending in `_html` or `_markdown`.
+      Alternatively, you can use the variations without underscores as keys (e.g. `markdown`).

       Each variation defines which format the value is saved as.
     yaml: |